 Becoming a great drummer takes lots of practice so having different resources available will help your child to become less bored with practicing.
-So with that in mind, here is our roundup of the best books, DVDs, online videos, apps and some recommendations for the best drum sets for kids that will help parents help their kids to become amazing drummers!
+So, with that in mind, here is our roundup of the best books, DVDs, online videos, apps, and some recommendations for the best drum sets for kids that will help parents help their kids to become amazing drummers!

 - Alfred’s Kid’s Drum Course Complete (for ages 5+) is a fun method that teaches kids to play rhythms and songs on a variety of instruments and sound sources.
-The CDs let you hear how the music should sound, and each lesson is explained in plain language that make it easy for kids to understand.
+The CDs let you hear how the music should sound, and each lesson is explained in plain language that makes it easy for kids to understand.

 - Mel bay presents Kid’s Rock Drum Method Book/CD Set has exercises and beats for kids to practice.
-The book is geared towards younger drummers, but is appropriate for older kids who are beginning too.
+The book is geared towards younger drummers but is appropriate for older kids who are beginning too.
 The book is moderately paced, introducing concepts one at a time for an easy learning process.
 A CD is also included.

 - Mel Bay Drum Lessons for Kids of All Ages book/CD set is another book for the beginning drum student.
-It’s a fun book for kids learning to play, that teaches the fundamentals that kids need to learn.
+It’s a fun book for kids learning to play that teaches the fundamentals that kids need to learn.
 The CD that is included has eight play-along tunes.

-There are a few DVDs that are specifically made to help teach children how to play the drums, although unfortunately the reviews for the DVDs that are available are pretty mixed.
-If you are thinking of buying a DVD make sure you check out the previews.
+There are a few DVDs that are specifically made to help teach children how to play the drums, although unfortunately, the reviews for the DVDs that are available are pretty mixed.
+If you are thinking of buying a DVD, make sure you check out the previews.
 Here are some of the DVDs that are available:

-- Drumming For Kids I first watched this DVD maybe 5 years ago and wasn’t a huge fan.
+- Drumming For Kids I first watched this DVD maybe five years ago and wasn’t a huge fan.
 It’s pretty dated and very corny.
 However, my husband loved it and still (inexplicably) quotes the star of this DVD, Sam Zucchini.
-Younger kids might really like this DVD, but kids over age 8 or so would probably not get much out of it.
+Younger kids might like this DVD, but kids over age 8 or so would probably not get much out of it.

 - Alfred’s Kid’s Drumset Course (Kid’s Courses!) is another DVD that you might come across, but beware because the reviews for this DVD aren’t great.
 It kind of looks like an adult course where they just added some graphics with a cartoon crocodile.
 You can view the preview for it here.